Permanent Sacral Nerve Neuromodulation – For the Treatment of Faecal Incontinence Pelvic Floor Disorders

 How do I prepare for Permanent Sacral Nerve Neuromodulation?

-As with all surgery, you will be asked to stop eating and drinking prior to the procedure.
-You will be informed when to do this either on your admission letter or at the time of your pre-assessment appointment.
+Before surgery, you will be told when to stop eating and drinking.
+Details will be in your admission letter or provided at your pre-assessment.

 What will happen?

-You will be told either at your pre-assessment appointment or in your admission letter where you should report to and when.
+You will be informed at your pre-assessment appointment or in your admission letter regarding where and when to report.

-Just before the procedure you will be taken to the operating theatre, where you will either be sedated or given a general anaesthetic (put to sleep).
-The procedure will last approximately 40 minutes.
-During this time your doctor will place the electrode into your back using a needle.
-The neurostimulator will then be placed under the skin in one of the buttocks and connected to the stimulating electrode through a small channel under the skin.
+Prior to the procedure you will be taken to the operating theatre where sedation will be given through the back of the hand and local anaesthetic will be administered to the lower back to numb the implant area.
+The procedure takes approximately 40 minutes.
+During this time, the surgeon will insert the electrode into your back using a needle.
+The neurostimulator will be placed under the skin in one of the buttocks and connected to the electrode through a small channel beneath the skin.

-Once the neurostimulator is in place, you will then go to the recovery area and then to a ward.
-You will feel some discomfort from the area where the electrode and neurostimulator have been placed until the wound has healed.
+After the neurostimulator is positioned, you will go to the recovery area and will be discharged when considered fit for discharge.
+Some discomfort may be experienced at the electrode and neurostimulator sites until the wounds heal.

 General Advice and Consent